qemu/qemu/docs/devel/tcg-plugins.rst

   0, 0xd34, 0xf9c8f000, "bl #0x10c8"
   0, 0x10c8, 0xfff96c43, "ldr r3, [r0, #0x44]", load, 0x200000e4, RAM

+Please note that you need to configure QEMU with Capstone support to get disassembly.

-the output can be filtered to only track certain instructions or addresses using the ``ifilter`` or ``afilter`` options.
+The output can be filtered to only track certain instructions or addresses using the ``ifilter`` or ``afilter`` options.
 You can stack the arguments if required::